 In the left pane, click Sandbox to display the Manage Sandbox User Accounts page.
-Click Add New User to add the BlackBerry ID associated with your device to the list of sandbox user accounts in the vendor portal.
+To add the BlackBerry ID associated with your device to the list of sandbox user accounts in the vendor portal, click Add New User.

 Add the app you want to test, add a release for the app, and add any digital goods offered in your app to the vendor portal.
 To learn how to add apps to the vendor portal, see Adding apps to BlackBerry World.